leilaicruz/doc-template/README.md

 # Steps to start documenting the equipment/design you found and chose
+[See this documentation example](https://github.com/CombatCovid/medical-shields-for-3d-printing).
+You can also download it to see the final result.
 1. Download or clone this template to start documenting easily
 2. Fill in the source files like STLS, CAD, etc inside